marcm200/area-tsa-lower/README.md

 an 8-bit bitmap.
 If renamed, the data can be viewed externally.
 Gray colored pixel = untested, black = identiefied as Mset-interior, yellow = analyzed but not possible to judge as Mset-interior.

-The software also saves a file with double the size: every Mtile issplit into a grid of 2x2 (rewfinement) with the same color: only black, gray are present, yellow is converted to gray.
+The software also saves a file with double the size: every Mtile is split into a grid of 2x2 (rewfinement) with the same color: only black, gray are present, yellow is converted to gray.
 This is the input file for the next higher refinement level M+1.
-CAVE: There is no check whether this double-sized file already exits.
+<br><b>CAVE</b> There is no check whether this double-sized file already exits.
 If so, it will be overwritten.

 ========<br>